 In addition to the usual departmental majors, students may develop an individual program under the interdepartmental major or the college major in the bachelor of arts curriculum.
 The interdepartmental major provides an option for the student who may wish to investigate subjects, topics, issues or interests that cannot be served practically within the program of a single department.
 The college major concentrates upon the intellectual interest and development of the student, rather than upon a field of study, and is structured in accordance with the student's special interests.

 Optional minors are available in many disciplines.
-Interdepartmental minors are offered in African studies, African American studies, arts entrepreneurship, Caribbean studies, environmental studies, film studies, food systems, international relations, Latin American studies, legal studies, peace studies, public policy, social justice, translation studies, U. S. studies and women's & gender studies.
+Interdepartmental minors are offered in African studies, African American studies, American studies, arts entrepreneurship, digital humanities, environmental studies, film studies, food systems, international relations, Latin American studies, legal studies, peace studies, public policy, social justice, translation studies, and women's & gender studies.
 For a complete list of minors offered please consult the Course Catalog.

 Many departments provide opportunities for students to engage in independent study under the guidance of a faculty member, and there are opportunities for students to participate in faculty research programs.
 This research participation or independent study enables the student to pursue and gain experience in specialized areas.